Vaberer/Font-Awesome-Swift/README.md

 I like &#9733;.
 Do not forget to &#9733; this super convenient library.

-#There is also a very popular [Google Design Material Icons](https://github.com/Vaberer/Google-Material-Design-Icons-Swift) which you will love!
+#There is also a very popular [Google Design Material Icons](https://github.com/Vaberer/Google-Material-Design-Icons-Swift) library which you will love!

 ##Updated to Swift 2 projects in ```Swift2``` branch